javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/03-prototype-inheritance/1-property-after-delete/task.md

 # Working with prototype

-Here's the code that creates a pair of object, then alters them.
+Here's the code that creates a pair of objects, then modifies them.

-Which values will be shown in the process?
+Which values are shown in the process?

 ```js
 let animal = {